Sept. 2006: Dr. Jeffrey Drazen, editor of The New England Journal of Medicine defends TGN1412 “the work must go on.”

 Federal Regulations on Prison Research (45 CFR 46 Subpart C) were enacted in 1978 to stop the exploitation of prisoners in often highest risk, harm producing experiments.
 The IOM committee “rejects strong protectionism” – i.e., the legal protection of Subpart C which recognizes that prisoners cannot exercise the right to voluntary, uncoerced, informed consent.

-Another IOM recommendation would expand the definition of “prisoner” to include those on parole and probation – thereby greatly expanding the pool of potential human subjects of medical experiments.
+The IOM vastly expanded the pool of potential human subjects of medical experiments.
 The International Centre for Prison Studies indicates the U.S. has the largest incarcerated prison population in the world.
 The IOM Report acknowledges that 2.1 persons were in prisons and 4.9 were on parole or probation; that brings the total to close to 7 million.

-The report contends that if more researchers have greater access to prisoners, prisoners would have greater access to healthcare.
-The report further notes that to minimize coercion to participate in the studies, greater access to healthcare within prisons would be needed to conduct justifiable research.
-The IOM report makes the unfounded unlikely claim that “access to research may be critical to improve the health of prisoners and the conditions in which they live…” that is sheer speculation; it is no guarantee.
-In reality it assumes –even in the knowledge from past experience – that the tail will wag the dog.
+The authors of the report further state that to minimize coercion to participate in the studies, greater access to healthcare within prisons would be needed to conduct justifiable research.
+They make the unfounded, unlikely claim that “access to research may be critical to improve the health of prisoners and the conditions in which they live…”

-The proposed change in the regulations would create the largest population of controlled and traceable research subjects in the world at a time when there is a severe shortage of biomedical research subjects among the general public.
-Such a controlled population would create a very large, lucrative testing pool for future medical researchers and drug companies.
+The proposed change in the regulations will create the largest population of controlled and traceable research subjects in the world.
+It is hardly coincidental that the IOM has delivered to industry and government a gift just at a time when there is a severe shortage of volunteers for biomedical research among the general public.
+A controlled population of prisoners and those under police surveillance, would create a very large, lucrative testing pool for current and future medical researchers in the biomedical industry and government.

 “More test subjects may result in shorter trial periods and possibly decrease the risk of litigation caused by a harmful product being brought to market too early due to insufficient testing.
 These are prized benefits for researchers, but offer increased risks to the trial subjects.”